Media-Bias-Group/Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE/README.md

 - "biased_words": words marked as biased by the annotators.

 # Description of scripts
 - "data_set_evaluation.ipynb": script containing relevant code and results for the evaluation of the data sets (agreement calculations, label distribution...).

 # Other files
+- "topics_keywords_platforms.txt": a file containing all news topics, keywords to retrieve relevant news articles, and news platforms for the data set creation.